LITERACY ACROSS THE CURRICULUM

 ADDITIONAL LITERACY OPPORTUNITIES

 There are many literacy enrichment activities.
-As well as World Book Day, Poetry Day and our annual Readathon, we also have annual reading and writing competitions (such as the 'Read Around The World' Challenge), subject book groups, journalism and campaign writing clubs.
+As well as World Book Day, Poetry Day and our annual Readathon, we also have annual reading and writing competitions and challenges (such as the current 'Building Empathy' reading challenge for Year 9), subject book groups, journalism and campaign writing clubs.

-The Library organises a many special events and challenges throughout the year.
-Pupils have the opportunity to take part in author workshops and talks, and every Y7 pupil receives a free book through the national Bookbuzz scheme.
+The Library organises many special events and challenges throughout the year.
+Pupils have the opportunity to take part in author workshops and talks, and every Year 7 pupil receives a free book through the national Bookbuzz scheme.

 The English department provides recommended reading to stretch and challenge pupils across the ability range.
 Our more reluctant readers are supported by their English teacher, tutor and the Learning support team, to encourage progress with their reading.